Jodie Comer: Career beginnings (2008–2017)

 Comer's career began in 2008 with a guest role on an episode of The Royal Today.
 In 2010, she made her theatre debut in the play The Price of Everything, directed by Noreen Kershaw, at the Stephen Joseph Theatre.
 Comer then made minor appearances in several television series (see table below).
-She was cast in leading roles in the drama series Justice (2011), the supernatural miniseries Remember Me (2014), and as Chloe Gemell in the E4 comedy-drama series My Mad Fat Diary (2013–2015).
+She was cast in leading roles in the drama series Justice (2011), appeared in the Season 15, 2 part episode 'Fear' (9 and 10) BBC series Silent Witness (2012), the supernatural miniseries Remember Me (2014), and as Chloe Gemell in the E4 comedy-drama series My Mad Fat Diary (2013–2015).
 Comer appeared in the 2015 adaptation of Lady Chatterley's Lover (1928), a television film broadcast on BBC One.
 The same year, she played Kate Parks in the BBC One drama series Doctor Foster (2015–2017).

 Her first starring role was in 2016 as Ivy Moxam in the BBC Three miniseries Thirteen, which earned her a nomination for the British Academy Television Award for Best Actress.
 In November 2016, she appeared in the BBC One miniseries Rillington Place as Beryl Evans, one of serial killer John Christie's victims.
 The same year, Comer was listed as one of Screen International's "Stars of Tomorrow" in association with the BFI London Film Festival.
 In 2017, she starred as a young Elizabeth of York in The White Princess on Starz, a sequel to the BBC One miniseries The White Queen (2013).
 Also in 2017, Comer made her feature film debut, as Christine in the Morrissey biographical drama England Is Mine, directed by Mark Gill.